-In the spring of 1875, Roscommon was visited by the Rev. E. Branch who came under the auspices of the American Methodist Missionary Society.
+In the spring of 1875, Roscommon was visited by the Rev. E. Branch who came under the direction of the American Methodist Missionary Society.
 A church was organized and named the First Congregational Church of Roscommon.
 This was the first Protestant Church to come to town.

-In April, 1880 the trustees agreed to request the American Congregational Union to assist the church in erecting it's first structure.
+In April, 1880 the trustees agreed to request the American Congregational Union to assist the church in erecting its first structure.
 This was a frame building painted white with a high belfry over the entrance.

 April 17, 1926, the church burned.
 By the time the alarm was sounded the whole structure was in flames and beyond possible control.
 The cause was thought to be a chimney structure.

 The present church building was designed by Alden B. Dow of Midland, MI.
-The rustic exterior siding and the interior finishes are a reflection of the beutiful natural features of the area around Roscommon.
+The rustic exterior siding and the interior finishes are a reflection of the beautiful natural features of the area around Roscommon.
 The first Sunday morning service was held in the present building on February 25, 1962.

 A Centennial Celebration service was held on August 17, 1975.